What hurts home appraisal for refinance? Things you should consider

 To determine your home’s value, an appraiser will consider everything from its structural integrity to its age, and the price of similar homes in the neighborhood.
 That’s why it’s necessary to get a new appraisal before you refinance.
 In the time since you purchased, any number of events could have changed the value of your home—including upgrades, damage, and changes to the housing market.

-Why do I need an appraisal?
+Why do I need a home appraisal for refinance?

 The purpose of an appraisal is to reassure your mortgage lender that they are not lending more than what your home is worth.
 If you were able to borrow a surplus, your lender would be at risk of losing money if you defaulted and they had to foreclose the property.

-The appraisal process for refinancing a mortgage is similar to if you’re buying.
+The home appraisal process for refinancing a mortgage is similar to if you’re buying.
 In essence, you are switching out your old home loan for a new one, and your lender needs to know the value of your home to lend the right amount.

 What do appraisers look for in their reporting?